Hoocki/qpay/README.md

 GPU: RTX-3060 12 GB

-### Load test results
+### Results
 Time: 60 sec

-RPS (mean): 72
+RPS (mean): 10

-RPS (max): 212
+RPS (max): 13

 Total requests: 600

+Response time (mean): 80 ms

 Response time (99th percentile): 171 ms

-Response time (mean): 80 ms

 ### Conclusion
-During the test with 10 or more requests per merchant, there was a problem with the transaction interrupting requests so as not to violate data integrity.
+When we run 10 or more payment RPS per merchant, we face issue of concurrent locks during transaction since we are using Repeatable Read isolation level to achieve ACID.
+To resolve problem, DB throws error and user has to make a payment again.